pyguides

 Beautiful Terminal Output with Rich

-Rich is a Python library that lets you build rich terminal output with colors, styles, tables, progress bars, syntax highlighting, and markdown rendering.
-It works on Linux, macOS, and Windows, and automatically handles terminal capabilities.
+Rich is a Python library that lets you build beautiful terminal output with colors, styles, tables, progress bars, syntax highlighting, and markdown rendering.
+Unlike plain print statements that produce unstyled monochrome text, Rich gives you fine-grained control over every aspect of your terminal interface.
+It works on Linux, macOS, and Windows, automatically detecting terminal capabilities and degrading gracefully when a feature is not supported.

 Why Rich?